oktadev/okta-blog/_source/_posts/2020-09-02-10x-development-azure-cli-dotnet.md

 ### Command-Line?
 Discover Why

-With .NET Core and Azure Microsoft aiming to gain a bigger share in the software development industry, non-Windows operating system’s ban policy adopted in the past by the Redmond giant gave way to a new era where different mainstream operating systems and devices (like Linux, macOS, iOS and Android) are embraced as allied, instead of fought against as competitors in the software business.
+With .NET Core and Azure Microsoft aiming to gain a bigger share in the software development industry, non-Windows operating system's ban policy adopted in the past by the Redmond giant gave way to a new era where different mainstream operating systems and devices (like Linux, macOS, iOS and Android) are embraced as allied, instead of fought against as competitors in the software business.

 In addition to the graphical-first approach that characterized .NET Framework, .NET Core and Azure offer complete command-line-oriented tooling, including a built-in Linux integration ([WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10), Windows Subsystem for Linux).